steeply/gbot-trader/readme.md

 **POLONIEX_KEY**         | API key
 **POLONIEX_SECRET**      | API secret
-POLONIEX_FEE             | The Commission for transactions of the exchange POLONIEX (default: 0.25)
+POLONIEX_FEE             | The Commission for transactions of the exchange POLONIEX (default: 0.25) POLONIEX_DELAY_API       | The delay of requests to the API in milliseconds (default: 100)

 By default, the bot will work at default settings.
 You can change them using the following options.